-Line 48a - Write the amount of Illinois income tax withheld on wages and salaries (of a decedent) that were received by you.
-This withholding must be claimed by the fiduciary (attach Form W-2 to your Form IL-1041).
+Line 51a - Write the amount of Illinois income tax withheld on wages and salaries (of a decedent) and gambling withholding that were received by you.
+This withholding must be claimed by the fiduciary (attach Forms W-2 and W-2G to your Form IL-1041).

-Line 48b - Write the amount of any overpayment from your previous year's tax return that you requested to be applied to this year's tax return.
+Line 51b - Write the amount of any overpayment from your previous year's tax return that you requested to be applied to this year's tax return.

-Line 48c - Write the amount of Illinois Income and Replacement Tax paid with Form IL-505-B plus any estimated payments you made with Form IL-1120-ES.
+Line 51c - Write the amount of Illinois Income and Replacement Tax paid with Form IL-505-B plus any estimated payments you made with Form IL-1120-ES.

-Line 48d - Write the amount of Illinois pass-through entity payments made on your behalf by partnerships, S corporations, or trusts, as reported to you on Schedule K-1-P or K-1-T. If you have more than one Schedule K-1-P or K-1-T, add the amounts of all the schedules and write the total on Line 48d.
+Line 51d - Write the amount of Illinois pass-through entity payments made on your behalf by partnerships, S corporations, or trusts, as reported to you on Schedule K-1-P or K-1-T. If you have more than one Schedule K-1-P or K-1-T, add the amounts of all the schedules and write the total on Line 48d.
 Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-1041.